Chamberlain91/Heirloom/Documentation/Api/Heirloom.Core/Heirloom/IntVector/X.md

 #### X

-The x-coordinate of this vector.
+The x-component of this vector.

 ```cs
 public int X